afreund415/cs4111-project-one/readMe.txt

     3. git commit -m "message"
     4. git push

+checking if .env files are now being ignored...

 Copying CSV Data into tables:
     Note: The order matters due to the constraints so if you're adding new data in bulk to a table, make sure you follow this order.
 You should also navigate to the CSV folder before you run psql in order for the copy and paste to work.